Laravel & Vue: Real-Time Notifications using Reverb, Redis, and TDD - 03

 Expected Errors:

-2. Migration for orders not defined.
+Migration for

 Now that we have identified the expected errors, let's create the Order model and its respective migration to solve the first failure.